emberjs/ember.js/README.md

 See <http://emberjs.com/> for annotated introductory documentation.

+## Setup Additional Repos

+To preview or build the API documentation, you will need to setup the `website` and `data` repos in addition to this repo.

+* Clone `https://github.com/emberjs/website.git` at the same level as the main Ember repo.

+* Clone `https://github.com/emberjs/data.git` at the same level as the main Ember repo.
+Make sure to follow the setup steps in the Ember Data repo, which includes installing npm modules.

 ## Preview API documentation

-* Clone https://github.com/emberjs/website.git at the same level as the main Ember repo.

-* From the website repo, run `rake preview`
+* From the website repo, run `bundle exec rake preview`

 * The docs will be available at <http://localhost:4567/api>

 ## Build API documentation

-* From the website repo, run `rake build`
+* From the website repo, run `bundle exec rake build`

 * The website, along with documentation will be built into the `build` directory